-Let’s face it - math doesn’t always get the love it deserves.
+Let’s face it though—math doesn’t always get the love it deserves.
 Many individuals experience math anxiety which can lead to poor math performance.
-But by changing our attitudes about math, we can help reduce that anxiety!
+By changing our attitudes about math, we can help reduce that anxiety!

 Here at MIND, we love math and want students to feel the same way.
 As we like to say here, “Everyone is a math person!”
-So, we put together this roundup of radical mathematical ideas and activities to help everyone feel the love this February!
+So, we put together this roundup of radical mathematical activities to help everyone feel the love this February!

 Love on the Brain

 Everything we do at MIND is grounded in neuroscience.
 To change how students feel about math, we asked ourselves: How do we learn math?
 Driving our research was the bold idea: What if math could be taught the way the brain learns?It’s worth taking a minute to explore the neuroscience at work.

 How about boosting your class ST Math time by ten minutes each week?
 We have a few ideas we'd LOVE to share with you: